doctrine/orm/docs/en/reference/xml-mapping.rst

 the structure of a mapping document.
 The most recent version of the XML Schema document is available online at `https://www.doctrine-project.org/schemas/orm/doctrine-mapping.xsd <https://www.doctrine-project.org/schemas/orm/doctrine-mapping.xsd>`_.
-In order to point to the latest version of the document of a particular stable release branch, just append the release number, i.e.: doctrine-mapping-2.0.xsd The most convenient way to work with XML mapping files is to use an IDE/editor that can provide code-completion based on such an XML Schema document.
+The most convenient way to work with
+XML mapping files is to use an IDE/editor that can provide code-completion based on such an XML Schema document.
 The following is an outline of a XML mapping document with the proper xmlns/xsi